 “I like to divide the treatment plan in terms of transitional treatments (to break a headache cycle if needed),” she says, “preventives (including natural products and prescription medications), and acute treatment (or medications to take when you have a headache).”

 Make sure to ask your doctor what you can do to start feeling better and control your headaches while you wait for prescribed treatments to start working.
-It’s important to remember that preventative treatments can take six to eight weeks to start having a real impact on your headaches.
+It's important to remember that preventive treatments can take six to eight weeks to start having a real impact on your headaches.

 Your doctor may suggest making lifestyle changes, including “stress reduction, good sleep hygiene, identifying and avoiding triggers, adding aerobic exercise, and possibly adding supplements,” says Dr. Crystal.

-Some natural headache treatments might give you some relief, so make sure to ask your doctor if any alternative migraine treatments or common home remedies for headaches (such as magnesium supplements, caffeine, or ginger) are worth a try.
+Some natural headache treatments might give you some relief, so make sure to ask your doctor if any alternative migraine treatments or common home remedies for headaches (such as supplements, caffeine, or ginger) are worth a try.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.